“What if Duke Ellington, Tom Waits, Carlos Gardel and Charlie Haden met at a kebab kiosk somewhere in rural Finland?”

 After cutting their fourth album En garde in September 2016 Gourmet played at several international festivals in 2017–18: twice in Germany, twice in France and for the first time in Hungary.

-In November 2019 Gourmet played its first tour of France (Lyon, Paris, Reims, Strasbourg) and second appearance at Bimhuis in Amsterdam.
+To close the year Gourmet recorded a new album, played their first tour of France (Lyon, Paris, Reims, Strasbourg) and had their second appearance at Bimhuis in Amsterdam.